GERMANY’S 10 MOST BEAUTIFUL TOWNS

-Without a doubt, this is an option for those who are interested in Germany’s maritime history.
+Without a doubt, Flensburg is a beautiful town for those who are interested in Germany’s maritime history.
 Here you can not only sail on a historic ship but also go for a stroll on the beach.

 Finally, make sure you visit Rotte Strasse (Red Street) famous for its numerous cafes and stores selling local delicacies.

 When you visit Lüneburg the first thing that strikes is its historic feel.
 Imagine a medieval town hall with its baroque traits and a well-preserved old town.